Optical path length

-An electromagnetic wave propagating along a path C has the phase shift over C as if it was propagating a path in a vacuum, length of which, is equal to the optical path length of C. Thus, if a wave is traveling through several different media, then the optical path length of each medium can be added to find the total optical path length.
-The optical path difference between the paths taken by two identical waves can then be used to find the phase change.
-Finally, using the phase change, the interference between the two waves can be calculated.
+An electromagnetic wave propagating along a path C has the phase shift over C as if it was propagating a path in a vacuum, the length of which is equal to the OPL of C. For single frequency (monochromatic) light, the phase shift over C is $\Delta \varphi = k_0\Lambda = k_0\int_C n \mathrm ds$ where k_{0} is the vacuum angular wavenumber.
+Thus, if a wave travels through several different media, the optical path lengths of the individual segments may be added to obtain the total OPL.
+In wave interference, the difference between the optical path lengths of two coherent waves (for example, a laser beam split into two paths by a beam splitter) determines the corresponding phase difference at their common destination, and thus the corresponding interference patterns.

+For a monochromatic wave emitted from a point source, a wavefront is a surface of constant phase.
+In geometrical optics, this means that the optical path length from the source to each point on a given wavefront is the same, up to an integer multiple of the wavelength.

-Fermat's principle states that the path light takes between two points is the path that has the minimum optical path length.
+Fermat's principle states the physical ray path is one for which the optical path length is stationary with respect to nearby paths.
+In many elementary cases, this means that the path light takes between two points is the path that has the minimum OPL.